MonashNovaRover/nova/src/ros/nova-gui/README.md

 ### Tech Stack

 Nova-GUI is a React Powered Webapp connected to ROS using the [Rosbridge Suite](https://wiki.ros.org/rosbridge_suite).
 The Frontend Uses [ReactJS](https://react.dev/) with [NextUI](https://nextui.org/) for the User Interface and [Redux-Toolkit](https://redux-toolkit.js.org/) for Complex State Management.
-[Tailwind CSS](https://tailwindcss.com/) along with [styled-components](https://styled-components.com/) are used for general styling of the Page.
+[Tailwind CSS](https://tailwindcss.com/) along with [styled-components](https://styled-components.com/) and [Boostrap Icons](https://icons.getbootstrap.com/) are used for general styling of the Page.

 <center>